You want smart political talk without the meltdowns?

 Cuomo insisted that New York remains a beacon for immigrants as the federal government moves to ban travel from seven Middle Eastern countries for three months, the temporary ban, and halt refugee travel for four months.

-Uh we're all about immigrants, and we have programs and a culture that supports immigrants, he said.
+We're all about immigrants, and we have programs and a culture that supports immigrants, he said.

-Another bill designed to provide tuition assistance to undocumented immigrants also faces a similarly tough uh odds in the Senate.
+Another bill designed to provide tuition assistance to undocumented immigrants also faces a similarly tough odds in the Senate.

-Cuomo has once again included the measure known as the Dream Act in his budget proposal.
+Cuomo has once again included the measure known as the DREAM Act in his budget proposal.

 It appears they'll adamantly have refused again this year.